 What makes Yale Medicine's approach to apheresis unique?

-Yale Medicine follows the highest medical safety standards, and because it is a large research hospital, we have a team of Blood Bank physicians on call at all times, Dr. Snyder says.
+Yale Medicine follows the highest medical safety standards.
+And because Yale is a large research hospital, we have a team of Blood Bank physicians on call at all times, Dr. Snyder says.
 "We have the most up-to-date apheresis equipment, and our site often participates in clinical trials to explore new therapeutic apheresis applications to treat patients with varied diseases."

 Though most apheresis treatments are scheduled during the day, Yale Medicine’s center is open 24 hours a day, 7 days a week, in case of emergency.